 A cerebral midfield conductor whose elegant passing and clutch goals have defined an era of success for both club and country.

-Born in Gelsenkirchen to Turkish parents, İlkay Gündoğan's football journey is one of resilience and refined intelligence.
-His early career at 1.
-FC Nürnberg and Borussia Dortmund showcased a midfielder with preternatural calm and vision, though a serious back injury in 2013 threatened to derail his ascent.
-His comeback and subsequent move to Manchester City in 2016 marked a turning point; under Pep Guardiola, he evolved into the tactical heartbeat of a dominant team.
-Gündoğan's ability to dictate tempo, break lines with incisive passes, and arrive late in the box for crucial goals became hallmarks of City's domestic dominance.
-His leadership, culminating in captaining City to a historic continental treble in 2023, cemented his status as a player of immense substance.
+İlkay Gündoğan captained Manchester City to a historic continental treble in 2023.
+Born in Gelsenkirchen to Turkish parents in 1990, his early career at 1.
+FC Nürnberg and Borussia Dortmund showcased a midfielder with preternatural calm and vision.
+A serious back injury in 2013 threatened his ascent, but his comeback and 2016 move to Manchester City marked a turning point.
+Under Pep Guardiola, he evolved into the tactical heartbeat of a dominant team, dictating tempo, breaking lines with incisive passes, and arriving late in the box for crucial goals.
 For the German national team, he has been a steadying force, a technician whose game is built on thought as much as physicality.

 1981–1996